JungwongsukJennarong/JungwongsukJennarong/README.md

-- 👋 Hey there, I’m @JungwongsukJennarong (Call me Max anyway)
+- 👋 Hey there, I’m @JungwongsukJennarong (You can call me Max)
-- 🌱 QA in Accedo
+- 🌱 Currently as a QA engineer in Accedo
 - 📫 How to reach me:
 email: jungwongsukjennarong@gmail.com
 linkedin: linkedin.com/in/jennarong-jungwongsuk-ab27a6207